-The required experience varies, but 2-5 years' experience is often preferred.
+The required experience varies, but two to five years' experience is often preferred.
 You'll also need good communication, interpersonal, and decision-making skills along with knowledge of mortgage, loan, and financial institution policy and procedures.
 Here are five steps that detail the traditional path to become a loan officer:

 Step 1: Earn a Bachelor's Degree

-Although loan officers need at least a high school diploma, advanced positions such as commercial loan officers will require a bachelor's degree in economics, finance, business or other related fields.
-Pursuing a degree in one of these fields can prepare a commercial loan officer for analyzing the finances of a business, reading financial statements and understanding principles of business accounting.
-Coursework for these programs typically includes accounting, mathematics, finance, economic statistics and business statistics.
+Although loan officers need at least a high school diploma, advanced positions such as commercial loan officers will require a bachelor's degree in business, economics, finance, or other related fields.
+Pursuing a degree in one of these fields can prepare a commercial loan officer for analyzing the finances of a business, reading financial statements, and understanding the principles of business accounting.
+Coursework for these programs typically includes accounting, mathematics, finance, economic statistics, and business statistics.

 Step 2: Gain the Necessary Work Experience

-For many employers hiring loan officers, previous experience is highly preferred.
+For many employers, previous experience is highly preferred.
 This is especially true for individuals who do not have a bachelor's degree and are seeking employment out of high school.
 Aspiring loan officers can establish themselves in the field by seeking employment in a variety of settings, including customer service, banking, and sales.

 Step 3: Complete On-The-Job-Training

-Participating in on-the-job-training is a requirement for individuals, regardless of what degree they hold.
+Participating in on-the-job-training is a requirement, regardless of what degree a loan officer has.
 The type of training received can vary depending on the work setting and may include a combination of informal training and company-sponsored training.
-Some training with specific software may be included as well, particularly for those involved in underwriting.
+Some training with specific software may be included as well, particularly for those involved in mortgage underwriting.